FAIR PRACTICE CODE

 APAC will give notice to the borrower of any change in the terms and conditions including disbursement schedule, interest rates, service charges, prepayment charges etc. APAC will also ensure that changes in interest rates and charges are effected only prospectively.
 A suitable condition in this regard will be incorporated in the loan agreement.

-APAC will furnish a copy of the loan agreement, either electronically or physical paper copy, to all the borrowers upon disbursement of the loan.
+APAC will furnish a copy of the loan agreement, either electronically or physical paper copy, to all the borrowers upon disbursement of the loan In case customer does not receive a copy electronically or by post then customer will be informed to collect from the local branch.

 In case of receipt of a request from the borrower for transfer of the loan account, the consent or otherwise i.e. objection of APAC, if any, shall be conveyed within 21 days from the date of such receipt of request.
 Such transfer shall be as per transparent contractual terms in consonance with law.